 - Swap your Non-stick cookware to these healthier brands

 - Try to find alternatives to non-stick products whenever possible (especially if you have any small pets or immune-compromised family members.
-Birds are especially vulnerable).
+Birds are especially vulnerable as well).

 - Avoid fast food as much as possible.
-(Did you know we tested In-N-Out Burger wrappers the other day?)
+(Did you know we tested In-N-Out Burger wrappers the other day?
+Yikes.)

-- Look into investing in a reverse osmosis water system for your home, especially if you live by a military base or airport.
+- Look into investing in a really good water filter that is proven by independent studies to filter different types of PFAS, especially if you live by a military base or airport.

-- When purchasing furniture or carpet, of stain and dirt resistance treatments.
+- When purchasing furniture or carpet, avoid stain treatment chemicals.
 (Like StainMaster)

 - Even your mattress contains PFAS chemicals but these organic mattresses do not.

 - Avoid buying clothing with labels indicating water, stain or dirt repellant.
-(Like Patagonia jackets)
+(Like Patagonia or REI jackets)

 - Dust more often!
-FAS chemicals stick to dust particles so the more dust you have in your home, the more likely there is PFAS in the air you breathe.
-Click here for our FREE eBook on how to clean your indoor air.
+PFAS “forever chemicals” chemicals stick to dust particles so the more dust you have in your home, the more likely there is PFAS in the air you breathe.
+Click here for our favorite air purifiers.

-Mamavation evaluated about 40 different air fryer products available in the United States.
+Mamavation evaluated about 40 different air fryer products available in the United States in 2021 and then up to 80 in 2023.
 We started out pretty excited about a handful of models that had been previously reviewed as non-toxic, along with products that had prior claims of using only stainless steel with no coatings.